euler-xyz/evc-playground/README.md

 The `EVCClient` contract is an abstract base contract for interacting with the EVC.
 It inherits from [`EVCUtil`](https://github.com/euler-xyz/ethereum-vault-connector/blob/master/src/utils/EVCUtil.sol) contract and provides utility functions for authenticating callers in the context of the EVC, scheduling and forgiving status checks, and liquidating collateral shares.

 The `VaultBase` is an abstract base contract that all EVC-interoperable vaults inherit from.
-It provides standard modifiers for reentrancy protection and account/vault status checks scheduling.
+It provides standard modifiers for re-entrancy protection and account/vault status checks scheduling.
 It declares functions that must be defined in the child contract in order to correctly implement controller release, vault snapshotting and account/vaults status checks.

 You will find two directories in the [`vaults` directory](/src/vaults).
 The [`open-zeppelin`](/src/vaults/open-zeppelin) directory contains vaults that are based on Open-Zeppelin implementation of the ERC-4626.
 The [`solmate`](/src/vaults/solmate) directory contains vaults that are based on Solmate implementation of the ERC-4626.

 The `VaultSimple` contract is a simple vault that implements the ERC-4626 interface.
-It provides basic functionality for a vault.
+It provides basic functionality for a so called collateral-only vault which may be accepted as collateral by other vaults in the EVC ecosystem.
 The contract showcases a pattern that should be followed in order to properly use EVC's authentication features for non-borrowing operations (when it doesn't matter whether the user has enabled a controller).
 It implements a simple vault status check based on a pre- and post-operation snapshots.
 Due to non-borrowing nature of the vault, the account status check is implemented as always valid.

-The `VaultSimpleBorrowable` contract is a simple vault that extents the `VaultSimple` functionality by adding a borrowing functionality (but no interest accrual).
+The `VaultSimpleBorrowable` contract is a simple vault that extends the `VaultSimple` functionality by adding a borrowing functionality (but no interest accrual).
 The contract showcases a pattern that should be followed in order to properly use EVC's authentication features for borrowing operations (when it matters whether the user has enabled a controller).
 It implements a simple vault status check based on a pre- and post-operation snapshots and a simple account status check.

 The `VaultRegularBorrowable` contract is a vault that extends the `VaultSimpleBorrowable` functionality by adding recognized collaterals, price oracle integration and interest accrual.
 It implements a simple liquidation pattern that showcases the EVC's `controlCollateral` functionality that is used in order to seize violator's collateral shares.

-The `VaultBorrowableWETH` contract is a vault that extends the `VaultRegularBorrowable` functionality by adding a special function for handling ETH deposits into a WETH vault.
+The `VaultBorrowableWETH` contract is a vault that extends the `VaultRegularBorrowable` functionality by adding a special function for handling ETH for a WETH vault.
 It showcases EVC `call` callback pattern for a `payable` function.

 Areas of experimentation for vaults:
 1. Real World Assets (RWA) lending